 Britain's bestselling and most widely respected military historian, Sir Antony Beevor's previous books include Stalingrad (winner of the Samuel Johnson Prize for History and Hawthornden Prize for Literature), Berlin - The Downfall and D-Day - The Battle for Normandy.

-Celebrate VE Day’s 75th anniversary with Sir Antony Beevor
+Commemorate VE Day in 2022 with historian Sir Antony Beevor

 In addition to visiting Arnhem, you will tour the Dunkirk beaches and the Dunkirk War Museum in France, as well as Hartenstein Airborne Museum and Ginkel Heath in the Netherlands.
 Other highlights include a visit to Pegasus Bridge - one of the first targets in the small hours of Operation Overlord - and trips to Sword and Omaha beaches, including a tour of the German defences.
 You will see the 11th-century Château de Creully that served as Field Marshal Montgomery's tactical headquarters during the summer of 1944.

 On visits to the US military cemetery in Colleville-sur-Mer, the Commonwealth War Cemetery in Bayeux and the Arnhem Oosterbeek British Cemetery, you will have the opportunity to pay your respects to those who paid the ultimate sacrifice for our freedom.

 "I hope you can join me in Arnhem to hear about researching this dramatic episode in Second World War history."

 You'll travel by Eurostar before continuing by local train to Caen.
 You'll spend two comfortable nights at the charming Ferme de la Ranconniere in historic Crépon.
 Following that you'll enjoy one night in Dunkirk at the four-star Hotel Borel situated in the town's harbour.
 Your final two nights will be spent at Van der Valk Hotel in Arnhem.